Is It Coronavirus or Allergies?

 If you aren't feeling well, stay indoors and contact your health care provider.
 This is the best way to ensure that you aren't contributing to the spread of coronavirus.
 You may also call the UMMS Nurse Call Line to discuss your symptoms.
 Only people with symptoms can get a doctor's order to get tested for coronavirus.

-Even if you don't have symptoms or your doctor confirms that you have allergies, the Centers for Disease Control and Prevention recommends wearing a homemade mask to slow the spread of the disease.
+Even if you don't have symptoms or your doctor confirms that you have allergies, continue to wear a mask, social distance and get vaccinated to slow the spread of the disease.

 UMMS provides our expert-reviewed content to keep our community informed.
 When sharing this copyrighted content, please link to our site so that critical updates are reflected.